-Auckland Airport Authority Shoots Runaway Security Dog
+Auckland Airport Authority Shoot Runaway Security Dog

-Authorities in Auckland Airport have shot and killed a runaway dog after it delayed a number of morning flights by running astray on the runway, Stuff reports.
+Authorities in Auckland Airport have shot and killed a runaway dog after it delayed a number of morning flights by running astray in the runway, Stuff reports.
 The incident took place on Friday morning.
-The Aviation Security dog named Grizz was shot after escaping from his handlers and running around on the airport’s runway, delaying the scheduled flights.
+The Aviation Security dog named Grizz was shot after escaping from his handlers and running around in the airport’s runway, delaying the scheduled flights.

-After spending almost three hours trying to get a hold of the dog, airport authorities were forced to ask the police to intervene and kill the dog.
-The incident caused a lengthy delay to almost a dozen flights that were scheduled to take off at the time.
+After spending almost 3 hours trying to get a hold of the dog, airport authorities were forced to ask the police to intervene and kill the dog.
+The incident cause a lengthy delay to almost a dozen flights that were scheduled to take off at the time.

 Embarrassed to be a kiwi today.
 Killing a dog so flights can continue Auckland Airport.
 No excuse!
 Disgusting #poordog #aucklandairport